WillongWANG/Awesome-NLP-projects-updating-/Unilm/README.md

 Based on the equation shown below, the optimal loss is around 6.5416 when not bottlenecked by compute resources, which is a high loss.
 ![](https://github.com/WillongWANG/Awesome-LLM-NLP-projects-updating-/blob/main/Unilm/1.png)

 Thus, I can only optimize the critical batch size as much as possible based on the equation below, which does not directly depend on model size.
-With our 216,830 tokens as a single batch, we could achieve a loss of around 4.1940–4.1941.
+With our 216,830 tokens as a single batch (need GPU ...), we could achieve a loss of around 4.1940–4.1941.
 ![](https://github.com/WillongWANG/Awesome-LLM-NLP-projects-updating-/blob/main/Unilm/2.png)

 Additionally, based on the following equation, if we set parameter update steps (--total_steps) = 1000, the loss is around 4.591.
 If --total_steps==2000, the loss is around 3.8712.